 If crazy summer parties, phenomenal nightlife, and beautiful beaches are your holiday dreams, then Ibiza is the place to be.
 From the warm embrace of the sand to the ice-cold taste of beer, Ibiza has everything you can imagine for a wild vacation!

-Ibiza is an island off the coast of mainland Spain and one of the largest Balearic Islands.
-With a population of only 150,000, it’s quiet and soothing atmosphere during the day gets turned upside down with its electric nightlife.
 Despite being known as a popular party spot, it also has some of the most amazing sand beaches and offerings of nature for everyone to experience, even if you’re not into partying.
 That’s why it’s important to pick where to stay in Ibiza carefully depending on your interest.

 If you really want to know the best hotels in Ibiza from the get-go, then this list is for you.

 Best luxury hotel

 Hotel Del Mar